tryton/trytond/doc/topics/models/index.rst

 Instantiating the class registers the model class in the framework.
-Later the class will be instantiated once per database and stored in the :ref:`Pool <topics-pool>`.
+Later the class will be instantiated once per database and stored in the :ref:`Pool <ref-pool>`.
 Model instances are essentially accessors to records.

 Model attributes define meta-information of the model.
 They are class